VigneshVSV/hololinked/README.md

             self.serial_number = serial_number
         self.device = Spectrometer.from_serial_number(self.serial_number)
         self._wavelengths = self.device.wavelengths().tolist()

+    @action() # So you can leave it out, especially if you are going to use ZMQ and dont understand HTTP def disconnect(self):
+        """disconnect from the spectrometer"""
+        self.device.close()

 ```

 Methods that are neither decorated with action decorator nor acting as getters-setters of properties remain as plain python methods and are **not** accessible on the network.